tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒体管理/视频处理设置/模板设置_intl_en.md

 + Common template: Whether to mark the template as a common template

 The created template will be displayed in the template list.
 You can view, edit, or delete the template, or set it as a common template.
 >?
-For information about the preset templates, see [Preset TESHD templates](https://intl.cloud.tencent.com/document/product/266/33932#preset-teshd-templates).
+For information about the preset templates, see [Preset TSC templates](https://intl.cloud.tencent.com/document/product/266/33932).

 ## Audio Transcoding Template[](id:yp)